 Landscape Design Tips for Arranging Fall Flowers

-While color schemes come to mind right away, especially when landscaping front yards for fall, color is but one of the five basic parts of landscape design.
-Let us look at two of those other parts to see how they can be used to improve your front yard landscaping: namely, texture and form.
-And if, when buying your fall flowers, you make your choices with an eye to achieving contrast (either in form, texture, or both), your landscaping will have neighbors convinced that you are a real pro at landscape design.
+While color comes to mind immediately, color is but one of the five basic parts of landscape design.
+Texture and form, for example, can also be used to improve your landscaping.
+And if, when buying your fall flowers, you make your choices with an eye to achieving contrast (either in form, texture, or both), your landscaping will have neighbors convinced that you're a real pro.

 Landscape designers also take the form of individual parts of a plant into account.
 For instance, the leaves of one plant can have a form different from those of another plant.
-Leaf form and bloom form are, in fact, at the very heart of the other landscape design element that we will discuss, namely, "texture."
+Leaf form and bloom form are central to "texture."

 For form cannot be completely separated from texture.
-Texture is mainly a visual matter in landscape design theory (rather than having to do with touch).
-It is dependent upon the form of the blooms of a plant, or, especially, its leaves.
-But speaking of the texture of a plant in isolation makes little sense.
+Texture is mainly a visual matter in landscape design (rather than having to do with touch).
+It's dependent upon the form of the plant's blooms or, especially, of its leaves.
+But speaking of plant texture in isolation makes little sense.
 Some context must be provided.
 We draw conclusions about plant texture based on how it compares or contrasts with the plants around it, either in terms of size or form.

-Likewise, visual interest is provided by putting a relatively small-leafed, more delicate plant, such as chrysanthemum (the hardiest will overwinter in planting zone 5), next to a plant bearing larger leaves, such as the coarse-looking ornamental kales and flowering cabbages.
-Chrysanthemums (or "mums") are one of the most popular fall flowers.
+Likewise, visual interest is provided by putting a relatively small-leafed, more delicate plant, such as chrysanthemum (the hardiest will overwinter in planting zone 5), next to a plant bearing larger leaves, such as the coarse-looking flowering kales and cabbages.

 Let There Be Color!